-- For the unauthorized purchase of needed and proper items that would otherwise be purchased by the department, the department head or designee may approve reimbursement up to $500 on condition that the purchase otherwise complies with University Purchasing policies.
+- For the unauthorized purchase of needed and proper items that would otherwise be purchased by the department, the department head or designee may approve reimbursement up to $500 on condition that the purchase otherwise complies with University purchasing policies.
 The unauthorized individual may be required to pay any difference between the charges incurred and those the University would reasonably expect to have incurred.
-For unauthorized purchases over $500, the approval of the Director or Assistant Director, Purchasing and Risk Services is required prior to reimbursement.
+For unauthorized purchases over $500, the approval of the Chief Procurement Officer, Procurement Services is required prior to reimbursement.

 - Requests for reimbursement of unauthorized purchases are processed using:

 - TEM Travel Reimbursement for travel.
 Click the following link for travel information;

 - TEM Entertainment Reimbursement for supplies and materials related to entertainment and events.
 Click the following link for entertainment information;